awsdocs/amazon-athena-user-guide/doc_source/csv.md

 LOCATION 's3://location/of/csv/';
 ```

-Query all values in the table\.
+Query all values in the table:

 ```
 SELECT * FROM myopencsvtable;
 ```

-The query returns the following values\.
+The query returns the following values:

 ```
 col1     col2    col3    col4